d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Encoder-Decoder for Sequence to Sequence Learning

-Putting it all together in coder yields the following:
+Putting it all together in code yields the following:

 ```{.python .input}
 %%tab all